• Skip to primary navigation

 biscoff milkshake in glass

-• Biscoff Cookies: Eat the cookies plain or sprinkle them over ice cream, dip into coffee or hot chocolate, add crumbled cookies to rice krispie treats, or make them into truffles.
+• Biscoff Cookies: Eat the cookies plain or sprinkle over ice cream, dip into coffee or hot chocolate, add crumbled cookies to rice krispie treats, or make them into truffles.
+You can also make ice cream sandwiches with them.

 • Cookie Butter: Spread on toast, soften and drizzle over ice cream, add to coffee/hot cocoa, etc.

-• Vanilla Ice Cream: Add it to this Skillet Peach Crumble for One, Peach Cobbler Dump Cake, Oatmeal Cherry Bars, serve this Strawberry Sauce over it, or use it in this Mint Milkshake.
+• Vanilla Ice Cream: Add it to this Skillet Peach Crumble for One, Peach Cobbler Dump Cake, Single Serving Brownie, or serve this Strawberry Sauce over it.

 Milkshake with crumbled Biscoff cookies on top